tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 The photocell stayed fixed, while the light box with the patterns moved past it.

-- &#x24D8; Photo of one of the scanner patterns on the animation stand. with the photocell.
+- &#x24D8; Photo of one of the scanner patterns on the animation stand, with the photocell.
 (Photo credit: Dennis Muren)
     ![PatternOnTheStand](Pattern%20on%20the%20Stand.jpg)